Suizer98/delft3d_octave/readme.md

 ## Setting up Docker Ubuntu environment

 - Dockerfile and docker-compose.yml are created in such a way that you don't need to build environment by yourself, all you need is to run docker's command.
-- After cloning this repo, copy your desired *.dat and *.def model results from Delft3D Flow outputs into the root directory.
+- After cloning this repo, copy your *.dat and *.def model results from Delft3D Flow outputs into the root directory.
 - In your terminal simply run:

 ```